 - The Movie: "Umshini Wam",a short film they did with Harmony Korine.

-- My Sister Is Off-Limits!: The video for "Baby's on Fire" plays with the Double Standard this trope creates: Ninja sleeps with every floozy in town, but flips out the moment Yo-Landi tries to have a sex life.
+- My Sister Is Off-Limits!: The video for "Baby's on Fire", where the two play siblings, exposes the Double Standard this trope creates.
+Ninja sleeps with every girl in town, but flips out the moment Yo-Landi tries to have a sex life of her own.

-- Older Than They Look: Yo-Landi is 28, but looks 15/16 at most.
-Ninja is almost 40 and still looks like he could be in his early-mid twenties.
+- Older Than They Look: Yo-Landi is 31, but looks 15/16 at most.
+She utilizes it in "Cookie Thumper", where she plays a sexualized teenaged orphan.
+Ninja is almost 41 and still looks like he could be in his mid-to-late twenties.

 - Protest Song: "Evil Boy," against the Xhosa practice of ritual circumcision of adolescent boys, often with dirty tools and without anesthetic.